WojciechMigda/zfec/README.rst

 ---------

 The ``filefec.py`` module has a utility function for efficiently reading a file and encoding it piece by piece.
-This module is used by the "zfec" and "zunfec" command-line tools from the bin/ directory.
+This module is used by the "zfex" and "zunfex" command-line tools from the bin/ directory.

 Dependencies